 “The best gift you can give is a hug: one size fits all and no one ever minds if you return it.”

-This to me is almost the perfect visual example (that i could find anyway) for what goes so wrong with many corporate employee reward and gift card schemes.
-They offer a metaphorical hug, often in reward points format or miss expectations so monumentally that what started off as a nice idea falls completely flat at best or disgruntles your entire workforce at worst!
+This to me is almost the perfect visual example (that I could find anyway) for what goes so wrong with many corporate employee reward and gift card schemes.
+They offer a metaphorical hug, often in reward points format, or they miss expectations so monumentally that what started off as a nice idea falls completely flat at best or disgruntles your entire workforce at worst!

 It comes down to managing expectations and then delivering on those expectations.